jddm11/robot_framework_project_2/robot_test/client_test_cases.rst

 Company Controller
 ...................

-This controller is in charged of create companies which are going to be used in the software.
+This controller is in charge of creating companies which are going to be used in the software.

 .. code:: robotframework